-Just writing the title made me yawn.
-It’s almost like just seeing the word in writing can make you feel compelled.
+Just writing the title is enough to make us yawn.
+Similar to seeing a friend yawn, seeing the word in writing can make you feel compelled.
 It’s weird, right?

 So, what is yawning, and why do we do it?